Published March 09, 2020 • 4 minute read

 How BCS Helps

 Business Credentialing Services provides all of the tools necessary to mitigate insurance risks and boost your claims management success.
-BCS has a team of compliance analysts and the technology to track certificates of insurance through collection, error identification, review, and correction.
+The self-service option provides a convenient software platform, and the full-service solution includes a team of compliance analysts and the technology to track certificates of insurance through collection, error identification, review, and correction.
 Other services include document management, regulatory screening, pre-safety qualification, and financial screening.